 Early Diagnosis with the Optical Coherence Tomography OCT.

-Treatment of the Diabetic macular edema with the Intravitreal injections of Variable Drugs like the Lucentis, Avastin and Triesence according to the case.
+Treatment of the Diabetic macular edema with the Intravitreal injections of Variable Drugs.

 Treatment of the Diabetic retinopathy with the Argon laser photocoagulation.